Create Your First Policy

 - optionally tighten the allow path with TLS metadata

-- promote the policy to
+- promote the source group to

 enforcewhen the observed behavior matches your intent